EmilLM/ios-todo-app/README.md

       Main points to consider:
          1. Used getStaticProps to get all unique userId at build time.
          2. UserId can be changed through a select form; queries the api for each userId's tasks.
-         3. Use redux to keep the currentUserId and his todos in global state.
+         3. Used redux to keep the currentUserId and his todos in global state.
          4. Each userId's todos & new todos are requested through a redux thunk middleware with axios as client.
-         5. Remove and finish tasks functionality is only done client-side; the api can't POST/PATCH/PUT;
+         5. Remove and finish tasks functionality is only done client-side, on todos for each userId; the api can't POST/PATCH/PUT;
-         6. Used the api for posting new todos to demonstrate functionality and get a response with a new todo and a new id (always 201, that's why I used <title> as parameter to complete and delete tasks instead of id.)
+         6. Used the api for posting new todos to demonstrate functionality and get a response with a new todo and a new id.

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.